igordejanovic/parglare/docs/parser.md

 The value of this parameter is either `parglare.LALR` or `parglare.SLR` and it is used to chose the type of LR tables to create.
 By default `LALR` tables are used with a slight twist to avoid Reduce/Reduce conflicts that may happen with pure LALR tables.
-This parameter should not be used in normal circumstances but is provided more for experimentation purposes.
+This parameter should not be used in normal circumstances and is provided more for experimentation purposes.